HillsMakan/sydneyhillsmakan/src/content/partner/dcbar.md

   order with waiter only when placing your order.
 Available for dine-in service only and not in conjunction with any other offer.
 ---
-**Location :** Westpoint Shopping Centre Blacktown, Level 4, Dining Precinct, Dining Collective, Shop 4001, 17 Patrick Street, Blacktown, 2148, NSW
+**Location :** Westpoint Shopping Centre Blacktown, Level 4, Dining Precinct, Dining Collective, Shop 4001, 17 Patrick Street, Blacktown, 2148, New South Wales, Australia

 **Trading :**